cogment/cogment-doc/src/cogment/tutorial/2-random-player.md

 Our goal, in this section, is to implement how the environment computes the observations from the actions done by the actors at a given timestep.

-We first import the needed datastructure and define a dictionnary mapping each move to the move that defeats it.
+We first import the needed datastructure and define a dictionary mapping each move to the move that defeats it.

 ```python
 from data_pb2 import PlayerState, ROCK, PAPER, SCISSORS